 The methods used for money laundering are increasing and changing day by day.
 With the development of technology, the video games sector has also expanded considerably.
 The expansion of the video game industry has brought some crimes, for example, money laundering.
 Criminals produce goods and coins that can be bought and sold with dirty money with video games.

 How to Money Laundering in Online Video Games?

 For money launderers, traditional methods of money laundering are hardly used anymore.
 Regulations on financial institutions, including the Anti-Money Laundering (AML) and Ultimate Beneficial Owner (UBO) requirements, do not allow criminals to launder money in traditional ways.
-That's why cybercriminals are looking for new ways, the video game industry is one of these new ways.
+That's why cybercriminals are looking for new ways.
+The video game industry is one of these new ways.
 The video game industry carries money laundering risks due to in-game trades.
-Although not every game, some video games have game materials that can be purchased with real money, for example, weapons, special clothes.
+Although not every game, some video games have game materials that can be purchased with real money, such as weapons and special clothes.
 When people play, they get these materials by paying real money.

 The use of both convertible and non-convertible virtual currencies in the video game industry and the anonymity provided to players created an environment for criminal activities.
 In online video games, when purchases are made for the game, users enter their credit card information into the system, criminals can steal this credit card information and perform money laundering activities through these accounts.
 Moreover, Cybercriminals usually log into accounts without two-factor authentication and use stolen credit card information to purchase in-app money.
 These in-game materials and currency they buy can then be sold at a lower price in an online marketplace.
 Game owners may not find any solution even if they are aware of this event.

 Reasons Why Cyber Criminals Choose Video Game Industry For Money Laundering